Dodgers in wait-and-see mode on Seager return

 "I think until I see him with my own eyes and talk to the training staff and really get a grasp on it, knowing we still have some days before we have to make a decision, [we won't know for sure,] but we're certainly optimistic."

-Meanwhile, Roberts said he is waiting to see who emerges from the American League's Game 7 showdown on Saturday night between the New York Yankees and Houston Astros before he sets his World Series rotation.
+Meanwhile, Roberts said he was waiting to see who emerged from the American League's Game 7 showdown on Saturday night between the New York Yankees and Astros before he sets his World Series rotation.
+Houston won, 4-0.

 Staff ace Clayton Kershaw will start Game 1, but Roberts is undecided on whether lefty Rich Hill or righty Yu Darvish will start Game 2.

 "I think it's going to be contingent upon tonight," Roberts said.
 "We've got decisions left with two players in Rich and Yu.
 Who knows who will start two or three?"